Current issue: 58(4)

 Data may have different characteristics based on its intended use or maturity i.e., degree of processing.
 In these instructions, we use the following definitions:

-Raw data refer to data in their original form, as they were obtained directly from the source and before they were processed in any way.
+Raw data refer to data in their original form, as they are obtained directly from the source and before they are processed in any way.

 Research data refer to data that are generated and/or utilised in research.
-This is the data set, on which your manuscript is based.
+This is the data set, on which your article is based and which you must open.
 They can consist of data from several primary sources.

 Published research data refer to a referenceable data entity.
 At a minimum, their metadata are publicly available and any restrictions to their availability are determined in a machine-readable manner.